kckndrgn/octoprintDocker/README.md

 -restart UDEV service and test

 ## Create symbolic link in /dev for printer(s)
+12/19/23 - update, you can use the /dev/serial/by-id/ to get a system specific id and you will not have to rely on setting the udev rules specifically.
+I have used this method when setting up the USB cameras below, you can use the same method for the printers using the correct /dev/ path.

 Get the device idVender and idProduct values for creating the rules use udevadm

 Use `lusb` command and grep to get the information.